GetDKAN/dkan/docs/admin/adding_new_content.md

 Defining your Chart variables.
 In essence, Chart variables are the two axes of your Chart that you set.
 The x-axis and the y-axis each have their own set of values that run along each respective axis.
 Because Resources often contain more than two columns (all with their own set of values), you can choose which columns you want as the x- and y-axis as well as add Series.
 Series can be selected from the different columns within your Resource to compare multiple columns along the Chart axes.
 This provides flexibility when using large files to create Charts.

 You can choose which contents within the data source to display on your Chart.
 Some data sources may be fairly simple with only a couple columns while others may contain dozens.
-Options for the variables are based on the contents of the data source selected to power your Granicus Open Data Chart, so you’ll choose from columns and their values.
+Options for the variables are based on the contents of the data source selected to power your DKAN Chart, so you’ll choose from columns and their values.
 There are 3 variables to select for when adding your Chart:

 Series.
 Series show the values within a column as the y-axis values mapped along the X-Field values.
 Once you choose a column to provide the values for the X-Field, Series provide the corresponding y-values.
 You can choose multiple columns from your Resource to be Series, which can be helpful for showing multiple data points next to one another.
 X-Field.
 The X-Field provides the x-axis values for your Chart.
 Choose a column from your Resource to populate the X-Field with values.
 Data Format.
 Selecting the correct data format helps Charts to display correctly.
 Choose the format that matches the format of the values in your X-Field.
-If you’re not sure, you can leave the selection on Auto and Granicus Open Data will make the best selection.
+If you’re not sure, you can leave the selection on Auto and DKAN will make the best selection.
 If the values are text/non-numeric, select the String format.

 Choose a Chart type.
 Different types of data work better with certain Chart types more than others.
-Granicus Open Data offers a number of different Chart types like line graphs, bar charts, and pie charts and different types of data will work better as a line graph rather than a bar chart.
+DKAN offers a number of different Chart types like line graphs, bar charts, and pie charts and different types of data will work better as a line graph rather than a bar chart.

 For continuous data (like time) use a line Chart to show the movement of the data.
 For categorical data (like a discrete totals within a category) use bar charts, and for data that totals a sum use a pie chart.